sheldonucr/ucr-eecs168-lab/lab3/README.md

 The next 2 weeks will revolve around designing 1-bit full adder and hierarchical 4-bit full adder.
 So for your lab report, you need to submit results for all three weeks, which includes ring oscillator, 1-bit and 4-bit binary full adder schematic, layout (DRC,LVS pass) and post layout simulation.

+### Lab Report Due

+* 02/24/2023 (Friday)

+### Checkoff

+* First week: Check off your parasitic extraction and ring oscillator layout and post-simulator

+* Second week: Check off your 1-bit full adder layout (DRC, LVS should be okay) and post-simulation

+* Third week: Check off your 4-bit full adder layout (DRC, LVS should be okay) and post-simulation

+* Fourth week: Extra work time in case you cannot finish within 3 weeks, you should have everything checked off by the end of this week's lab

 ## Part 9: Parasitic Extraction (continues from lab1 and lab2)

 You need to keep working on Inverter schematic and layout for this extraction.